AdvaitSan/AdvaitSan/README.md

 ---

-> “The future is independent of the past given the present.” — *Markov Property*
+> “The future is independent of the past given the present.”

 ---